Suhaimi Yusof: Early life and education

-Radio and television
+Career

+Media career

 At an inter-school Malay debate competition, Suhaimi greatly impressed Zakiah Halim, a Malay radio veteran, with his performance.
 Following that, Halim offered Suhaimi a part-time job as a host on the radio programme Majalah Remaja, which was aimed at teens.
-After his studies and the completion of his compulsory national service, Suhaimi joined the Singapore Broadcasting Corporation (SBC) (now Mediacorp) as a full-time radio presenter, and soon he was hosting the morning radio show.
-Thereafter, SBC's television department offered him his first onscreen gig, co-hosting Potret Keluarga, a weekly family programme.
+After his studies and the completion of his compulsory national service, Suhaimi joined the Singapore Broadcasting Corporation (now Mediacorp) as a full-time radio presenter, and soon he was hosting the morning radio show.

+SBC's television department later offered him his first onscreen gig, co-hosting Potret Keluarga, a weekly family programme.
 Shortly after, he received another hosting job, this time on Hiburan Minggu Ini, an entertainment programme.
 Suhaimi was offered the role of maintenance man Sulaiman Yusof in the sitcom Living with Lydia, starring alongside Hong Kong comedian Lydia Shum.
 He accepted the job, and his character proved a hit with viewers of the sitcom.
 It would be Suhaimi's first role in English television.

 In 2001, Suhaimi quit radio to focus more on television.
 At that point, he had already become an assistant programme director on Malay radio station Warna 94.2FM.
 He has then acted in 2 more Mediacorp Channel 5 sitcoms, notably as Sgt Dollah Abu Bakar in Police & Thief and "mat rock" reporter Jojo Joget in The Noose.

+In 2011, as part of the Mother Tongue Language Fortnight, initiated by the Singapore Ministry of Education, Suhaimi was invited by the Malay Department of Pei Tong Primary School to give a motivational talk for parents on how to motivate their children.

-In early 2012, Suhaimi made a controversial move by writing an open letter on his Facebook Wall criticising Mediacorp Suria for not showing enough appreciation for local talents, and called on other Malay Singaporean actors to seek a better future in Malaysia instead.
+In early 2012, Suhaimi made a controversial move by writing an open letter on Facebook criticising Mediacorp Suria for not showing enough appreciation for local talents, and called on other Malay Singaporean actors to seek a better future in Malaysia instead.
 This caused a stir on the local Malay entertainment scene.
 Suhaimi later explained that it was "constructive criticism" and it "wasn't a personal attack on anyone in Suria".

-Suhaimi is currently directing and producing an untitled 15-episode comedy series for Astro and has also landed his first role on the big screen as a murder suspect in the upcoming Malay suspense film Psycho.
+In 2012, Suhaimi directed and produced an untitled 15-episode comedy series for Astro and has also landed his first role on the big screen as a murder suspect in the upcoming Malay suspense film Psycho.